How to Think About This Comparison

 The view calendar menu item shows the current month.
 Week and day views are also available.
 Future posts can be rescheduled by drag-and-drop or by clicking for a full editor.

 Calendar filtering options include content groups, statuses, profiles, and users.
 The view is not updated live.
 As you select the filters in HubSpot, you have to "apply filter" to see the full calendar again with the adjustments.
-Since there is no visual indication of the filters from calendar view, it's easy to leave a filter in place and miss content on a future calendar visit.
+Since there is no visual indication of the filters from the calendar view, it's easy to leave a filter in place and miss content on a future calendar visit.

 You can schedule a new post by clicking on an empty time in the calendar.
 After editing and saving the post, an alert bar covers the main menu.
 This requires a manual close, and the view is set to list format rather than the calendar as might be expected.